mbehr1/dlt-logs/README.md

   - Posts events of the selected time to other documents/plugins.
 (See ... <todo>).
 - Detects the lifecycles and shows them in a tree-view.
   - Lifecycles can be graphically decorated by defining *dlt-log.decorations* with id 'lifecycleEven' (for the lifecycles #0, #2,...) / 'lifecycleOdd' (for the lifecycles #1,#3,...).
 Default decorations contains light transparent green(dark)/gray(light) background for 'lifecycleOdd'.
 Only the ECU with the highest amount of messages will be decorated.
+  - Lifecycles can be filtered for ( "enable"/"disable").
 - **Export/filter DLT file...**
   - Merge multiple DLT files into on file.
   - Sort msgs within lifecycles by timestamp (**reorder msgs by calculated time? option**)